COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 B: Flying charters under full importation

-Traffic restrictions: Proper traffic rights must always be obtained from the competent authority where needed.
+Traffic restrictions: Where needed, proper traffic rights must always be obtained from the competent authority.

 Internal EU trips with EU resident passengers: Yes, this is allowed.